course-dprep/Best-cities-to-rent-an-Airbnb-during-the-week/README.md

+# Most appealing cities to rent your Airbnb during the week

+## Introduction
+Welcome ot the 'most appealing cities to rent your Airbnb during the week' repository.
+This README provides detailed instructions on how to use the contents in this repository in the future.

-# Example of reproducible research workflow
+## Example of reproducible research workflow
 This is a basic example repository using Gnu make for a reproducible research workflow, as described in detail here: [tilburgsciencehub.com](http://tilburgsciencehub.com/).

 The main aim of this to have a basic structure, which can be easily adjusted to use in an actual project.
 In this example project, the following is done: